 A professional organisation proposed an alternative approach based on the Capped Asset Return Approach.
-The Capped Asset Return Approach could be refined by measuring the pension obligation at the highest amount of the discounted value of the possible cash flow patterns resulting from the minimum guaranteed return and the return on plan assets (based on the capped asset return) respectively.
+The Capped Asset Return Approach could be refined by measuring the pension obligation at the highest amount of the discounted value of the possible cash flow patterns resulting from the minimum guaranteed return and the fair value of plan assets (or guaranteed reserve).